StuGo: Casting

-During the series' announcement, it was reported that Tania Gunadi, Zosia Mamet, Gabourey Sidibe, Charlyne Yi, Zach Reino, Deborah Baker Jr., and Lorraine Toussaint would compose its main cast, with Jake Green announced as part of the cast in December 2024.
+During the series' announcement, it was reported that Tania Gunadi, Zosia Mamet, Gabourey Sidibe, Lo Mutuc, Zach Reino, Deborah Baker Jr., and Lorraine Toussaint would compose its main cast, with Jake Green announced as part of the cast in December 2024.
 The series occasionally features guest characters who were written with a particular actor in mind as an "archetype" for the character.
 Kristi Reed served as a voice director on the show.

 Animation

 Animation services for the series were provided by Titmouse and Snipple Animation Studios, while Sam Bosma served as art director.
 The visual style for the show was inspired by the Caribbean and South Florida, with Gillis wanting to avoid depicting a romanticized depiction of tropical life by depicting the buildings as degraded due to the environment.
 He also wanted Dr. Lullah's technology to be distinctive from other shows with mad scientists by incorporating "plaster, Spanish tile and art deco flourishes".
 Inspirations for the series' Mutants include adventure serials such as Jonny Quest and the works of Ray Harryhausen as well as Gillis' life in Florida.